software-mansion/radon-ide/packages/docs/docs/getting-started/launching.md

 ## -sec-num- Wait for the project to build and run

-After all the above steps, you should be able to see your app building and launching in the extension device preview.
+After all the above steps are completed, you should see your app building and launching in the extension device preview.
-From there, you can use the simulator normally to navigate in your app and try out some of the developer experience enhancements that the IDE provides.
+From there, you can use the simulator normally to navigate in your app and try out the developer experience enhancements that the IDE provides.